 - Each state agency’s SAE reallocation request recommended for approval; and

-Below are key dates associated with the reallocation process.
+Below is a table of key dates associated with the reallocation process.

-Regional offices should send all forms and requests via e-mail to the CN State Systems mailbox at firstname.lastname@example.org.
-Please be sure the subject line contains “FY2017 SAE Reallocation – [add region and state(s) name].”
+Regional offices should send all forms and requests via e-mail to the CN state systems mailbox at email@example.com.
+Please be sure the subject line contains “FY2019 SAE Reallocation – [add region and state(s) name].”

 State agencies with questions should contact the appropriate FNS regional office.